K. V. P. Ramachandra Rao

-Dr. K.V P Ramachandra Rao (fondly called as "KVP") (born 21 June 1948), is a Member of Parliament in India and chief adviser to the former chief minister of Andhra Pradesh Y. S. Rajasekhara Reddy.
-He belongs to Indian National Congress.
-He pressed for Y. S. Jagan Mohan Reddy to take on the post of Chief Minister.
+K.V P. Ramachandra (also called "KVP", born 21 June 1948), is a Member of Parliament in India and chief adviser to the former chief minister of Andhra Pradesh Y. S. Rajasekhara Reddy.
+He belongs to the Indian National Congress party.

-After Bifurcation of Andhra Pradesh he is allotted to Telangana state by draw of lots.
+After the bifurcation of Andhra Pradesh he was allotted to Telangana state by a draw of lots.

 Career

-K.V P Ramachandra Rao, being a close friend of YS.Rajasekhara Reddy, was appointed as chief Advisor to Government of Andhra Pradesh on Public Affairs in cabinet rank in May 2004.
+Ramachandra Rao was appointed as chief advisor to the Government of Andhra Pradesh on Public Affairs in a cabinet rank in May 2004.
 He was elected to the Upper House of the Indian parliament, the Rajya Sabha in April 2008.

 He is the chairman of the Advisory Committee on Public Affairs, Public Utilities and Public Welfare Activities.

-On 2 April 2014, Rao was indicted by a US grand jury for his role in an international corruption scheme starting June 2006 involving bribery in the approval of mining contract with the Government of Andhra Pradesh.
-The indictment charges Rao with soliciting and distributing bribes for himself and to leaders of the Andhra Pradesh and Central Governments.
+On 2 April 2014, Rao was indicted by a US grand jury for his role in an international corruption scheme starting June 2006 involving bribery in the approval of a mining contract with the Government of Andhra Pradesh.
+The indictment charged Rao with soliciting and distributing bribes for himself and to leaders of the Andhra Pradesh and Central Governments.
 The Indian National Congress led the ruling party in both the state and central governments between 2006 and February 2014 (in the state).

 Personal life

-K.V P Ramachandra Rao's parents are Father : Late.
-Sri K.V N Satyannarayana Rao and Mother : Srimati.
-Kotagiri Sita Devi.
-He married Suneetha and they have one son, Ujwal.
+Ramachandra Rao is married, and he and his wife have two sons.